 HVAC Zoning Explained

-On a basic level, an HVAC zoning system is composed of a series of dampers connected to the home’s central HVAC unit that gives separate control over specific air dust going into various zones/parts of the house.
-There are two types of dampers; automatic dampers and manual dampers.
-That said, manual dampers have been largely substituted by their more advanced counterparts, so that’s going to be our main focus in this article.
+Basic HVAC zoning systems consist of dampers connected to the home’s central HVAC unit that control particular air dust in different zones/parts of the house.
+There are automatic and manual dampers.
+Manual dampers have been replaced with more modern ones, thus this essay will focus on those.

 Pros of HVAC Zoning